Concussion Awareness in Youth Sports

 AYSO concussion training is available from:

-- Concussion training is in te Safe Haven section of the training menu
+- Concussion training is in the Safe Haven section of the training menu

 After an accident...

-- Coaches must have the team's Medical Release Forms at all practices and games.
+- Coaches must have the team's Player Registration Forms at all practices and games.
 If you want to make a second copy for your assistant, please make sure that the parents sign the copies.
 Many hospitals are unable to treat injuries that are not life-threatening without a medical release.

 - Please fill out a Kids Zone Feedback report.
 Please include everything you can - who, what, when, why, where, weather, etc. This will be distributed to San Mateo/Region 36 administrators and coordinators as appropriate.